jlorich/demo-iot-dps-ca/readme.md

 ![Upload CA Cert](./images/add-ca-cert-2.png)

-6. Verify the CA Certificate
+## 6. Verify CA Certificate Ownership

-DPS requires that you verify ownership of teh
+Before you can provision devices, DPS requires that you prove you have the ability to sign a certficiate.
+DPS will provide a randomly generated code that you must use as the Common Name (CN) in an x509 certificate.

-Click generate verification code in the portal
+To get this code, click "generate verification code" in the portal

 ![Generate verification code](./images/verify-certificate.png)

-Generate a verification certificate keypair:
+Now, generate a verification key:

 `openssl genrsa -out verification.key 2048`

-Generate a new verification CSR.
+Next, generate a new verification CSR.
 Ensure the Common Name (CN) is the verification code provided in the Azure portal.

 `openssl req -new -key verification.key -out verification.csr`